angarsky/diveintopython/learn/functions/generators.md

 In this example, we create a generator function that creates multiple threads using the `Thread` module in Python.
 The `countdown` function is executed within each generated thread, asynchronously counting down from the specified value.
 By utilizing generator functions and threads together, we can create more efficient and performant code that takes advantage of multiple processors simultaneously.

-Overall, generator functions offer an incredibly powerful tool for working with Python functions.
-By mastering the advanced techniques discussed above, you can improve the efficiency, performance, and functionality of your code to achieve even more impressive results.

 ## Best practices and tips for writing efficient and effective generator functions

-1. Use a generator function instead of a list comprehension or loop, when generating large sequences of data.
+1. **Use a generator function instead of a list comprehension or loop**, when generating large sequences of data.
 This is because a generator function produces values on-the-fly, while a list comprehension or loop creates the entire sequence in memory before returning it.

-2. Use the `yield` keyword instead of `return` when producing values in a generator function.
+2. **Use the `yield` keyword instead of `return` when producing values** in a generator function.
 This allows the function to pause execution and return a value, without terminating the function.
 The function can then be resumed from where it left off later on.

-3. Use the `next()` function to advance through the sequence generated by a generator function.
+3. **Use the `next()` function** to advance through the sequence generated by a generator function.
 This function retrieves the next value produced by the function and moves the function's execution state forward.

-4. Use the `send()` function to send a value back into a generator function and resume its execution.
+4. **Use the `send()` function** to send a value back into a generator function and resume its execution.
 This function allows a client code to pass values into a generator function, which can then use those values to produce new values.

 ### Example: A generator function that produces values in a geometric sequence